HasankiTG/Phenology_MSJ/README.md

 # Phenology_MSJ

-This repository is meant to support the manuscript: "The duration of high spring light for understory plants: contrasting responses to spatial and temporal temperature variation" by Gamhewa et al. (2025) available at .....
+This repository is meant to support the manuscript: "The duration of high spring light for understory plants: contrasting responses to spatial and temporal temperature variation" by Gamhewa et al. (2025).

 # Components
 The repository contains seven R scripts.